graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 `application/graphql-response+json` media type (as indicated by the `Accept` header).

-A server MUST support the `utf-8` encoding for requests which accept a JSON media type, such as the `application/json` or `application/graphql-response+json` media types.

 Note: Prior to this specification, the media type `application/json` was in wide use for the HTTP response payload type.
 Unfortunately this means clients cannot trust responses from the server that do not use an HTTP 2xx status code (since